-Gurugram murder case: CBI absolves bus conductor of charge, seeks 6-day custody of Class 11 student
+Gurugram murder: CBI absolves bus conductor of charge, court sends Class 11 student to 3-day remand

 The agency has also dismissed the earlier theory that the boy was sexually assaulted before being killed, ANI reported.
 However, the agency will continue to investigate his possible role in destroying evidence, the Hindustan Times reported.

-Meanwhile, the CBI sought six-day custody of a Class 11 student who was arrested earlier in the day for the murder.
+Meanwhile, a Gurugram court sent a Class 11 student to three-day CBI remand, after he was arrested earlier in the day for the murder.
 The juvenile studies in the same school where the child was found murdered on September 8.

 The CBI said the accused student had allegedly attacked the boy, hoping that the incident would make the school postpone examinations and a parent-teacher meeting, ANI reported.
 The CBI checked his academic performance and found he was not doing well.